europeana/media-proxy/README.md

 An HTML page for edm:isShownBy will likely have the actual media object exposed through it somehow, and so the user is unlikely to want to download that containing HTML page.

+### application/octet-stream content-type

+If the target of the edm:isShownBy URL has an arbitrary binary data media type, i.e. "application/octet-stream", then the proxy application will use the URL's file extension (if it has one) for the downloaded file name, and set the content-type header to a more specific one based on that file name extension.

 ## Error handling